-Initially, our method computes the $\ell_1$ norm of each filter within the same convolution layer using the formula given in Eq. \ref{eq:l_{1}norm}.
-For example the $\ell_1$ norm of filter $f_{k}^{i}$ is computed as follows,
+Initially, our method computes the $\ell_1$-norm of each filter within the same convolutional layer using the formula given in Eq. \ref{eq:l_{1}-norm}.
+For example the $\ell_1$-norm of filter $f_{k}^{i}$ is computed as follows,

 where $p$ is the number of parameters in the filter $f_k^i$.
-Here, we assume the filter $f_{k}^{i}$ is of dimension $3\times3$.

-Next, we compute the absolute difference between the $\ell_1$ norms of each filter pair at every epoch as shown in Eq. \ref{eq:difference}.
+Next, we compute the absolute difference between the $\ell_1$-norms of each filter pair at every epoch as shown in Eq. \ref{eq:difference}.
 The absolute difference between $\ell_1(f_{k}^{i})$ and $\ell_1(f_{k}^{j})$ is computed as follows,

 Here, `$t$' indicates the epoch number.
 Then, this difference is summed over all the epochs and denoted by $D_{f_{k}^{i}, f_{k}^{j}}$.
 The sum of differences of filter pairs over the training epochs is considered as the metric for filter pruning and given as,